$12 an Hour is How Much a Year?

 Is $12/hour enough to live on?

 Whether $12/hour is enough depends on your location, household size, and lifestyle.
 In lower cost-of-living areas, $24,960 may be sufficient.
-In expensive cities like San Francisco or New York, it may be challenging.
+In expensive metropolitan areas, it may be more challenging.